Only1JohnN/API-automation-scripts/README.md

 ## Features

-- **Load Testing**: Simulate normal and peak load conditions using JMeter or Python `pytest` to evaluate application performance under typical usage.
-- **Stress Testing**: Assess system behavior under extreme conditions using JMeter or Python `pytest` to identify potential breaking points and performance degradation.
+- **Endpoint Testing**: Validate various API endpoints to ensure they are functioning correctly.
+- **Request Parameters Handling**: Test different request parameters to verify API robustness and flexibility.
+- **Response Validation**: Confirm that API responses are accurate and meet expected standards.
+- **Page Object Model (POM)**: Utilize POM to structure and maintain test automation scripts for better readability and scalability.
-- **Comprehensive Reporting**: Generate detailed reports with JMeter and `pytest` to analyze performance metrics and identify bottlenecks.
+- **Comprehensive Reporting**: Generate detailed reports to analyze API performance and identify issues.
-- **Customizable Configurations**: Easily adjust testing parameters and scenarios to fit different applications and environments.
+- **Customizable Configurations**: Easily adjust testing parameters and scenarios to match your API requirements.
-- **Integration with Pytest**: Utilize `pytest` for running additional custom tests and generating reports.

 ## Requirements

-- **JMeter**: For creating and running load and stress tests.
-- **Python**: For custom scripts and integrations.
-- **Page Object Model (POM)**: Used for structuring test automation in a maintainable and scalable way.
+- **Python**: Required for running automated test scripts.
 - **pytest**: Framework for running Python tests and generating reports.
 - **Requests Library**: For making HTTP requests in Python tests.